The Stellar Initial Mass Function of Early Dark Matter-free Gas Objects: Introduction

 Here, guided by the properties of the star-forming SIGOs in our lower-resolution cosmological simulations \citep{Lake+23}, we investigate the star-formation process at substantially higher resolutions.
-We utilize small-scale, very-high-resolution ($\sim 10^{-2}$~M$_\odot$) {\tt STARFORGE} simulations \citep{Grudic+21} (see Methods~\ref{ssec:Starforge} for details) performed with the {\tt GIZMO} code.
-These simulations resolve the evolution of a single SIGO analogue through its cooling, collapse, and resolved star formation, including jet feedback \footnote{The contribution of line-driven stellar winds is negligible at the present metallicities, and the timescales covered by our simulation are shorter than the explosion times of the first supernovae.}.
+We utilize small-scale, very-high-resolution ($\sim 10^{-2}$~M$_\odot$) {\tt STARFORGE} simulations \citep{Grudic+21} performed with the {\tt GIZMO} code.
+These simulations resolve the evolution of a single SIGO analogue through its cooling, collapse, and resolved star formation.
 This allows us to determine the properties of the SIGO, i.e., the first dark matter-free star cluster.
 Specifically, we ascertain its IMF and stellar mass, and estimate its star formation efficiency.
-In Figure~\ref{fig:arepo} we illustrate the resolution achieved in this type of simulation.
-Specifically, in the lower panels, we show an example of one of our {\tt STARFORGE} simulations; for illustration purposes, here we display the star-forming region of the SIGO $13$~kyr after the formation of the first star, from our simulation with $10^{-6}$~Z$_\odot$ metallicity without jet feedback (run M6NJ, see also Table \ref{Table:Runs}).